Best Payment Methods for Secure Deposits

 Cryptocurrency

-Over the last few years, there has been a major shift in the way money changes hands online.
-Back in 2009, a new and decentralized form of currency came to prominence called cryptocurrency.
-This highly secure ledger-based method of paying for goods and services took off with the first currency, Bitcoin.
-Today, there are hundreds of coins available on the market.
-The online gambling industry was one of the first to fully embrace this new technology, especially for processing US deposits.
-However, these digital currencies are also a commodity and have faced highly volatile valuations over the years.
+In recent years, the way online cash exchanges hands has undergone a major shift.
+In 2009, a new and decentralized form of currency emerged—in appearance and in practice—as something called cryptocurrency.
+This highly secure, ledger-based method of paying for goods and services caught fire with the first currency to really take off, Bitcoin.
+Today, there are hundreds of coins on the market.
+The online gambling industry was among the first to fully embrace this new technology, especially for processing US deposits.
+However, these digital currencies also serve as a commodity of sorts and have faced highly volatile valuations over the years.
 Below is a list of many of the more popular cryptocurrency deposit options.

 Non-US Payment Methods

-Of course, there are many more currencies to worry about in regions like Europe, and that means that deposit options can also be tailored to a specific country.
-As you can see from the list below, there is no shortage of deposit methods available for online gamblers outside the US, and we have provided details on all of these.
+Naturally, there are numerous other currencies to consider in areas like Europe, and that means that deposit methods can be fine-tuned to an individual nation.
+As the list below shows, there's no lack of deposit options for online gamblers outside the US, and we've laid out the particulars for all of these.

 UIGEA – The Game Changer

-Everything was growing exponentially in the online gambling market, especially in the United States, where online poker had taken off and seemed to be everywhere.
+The online gambling market was growing at an exponential rate, especially in the United States, where online poker had achieved a level of popularity that made it seem ubiquitous.
 Unfortunately, the market in the US was unregulated, and many in the federal government were looking for ways to shut the industry down.

-While there were never any laws added expressly making online gambling illegal, the government did figure out a way to choke off the supply of money flowing offshore.
-In October 2006, the Unlawful Internet Gambling Enforcement Act was passed into law, making it illegal for US banks to process gambling transactions.
-This crippled the industry in the States, forcing many of the market leaders out of the space.
-While many stuck around and found ways to make it work (also for another page), it became clear that funding an online gambling account for Americans was going to be a cumbersome process.
+Although there were never any laws that expressly made online gambling illegal, the government did come up with a way to stop the money from going offshore.
+In October 2006, the Unlawful Internet Gambling Enforcement Act was passed, making it illegal for U.S. banks to process online gambling transactions.
+This then forced many of the market leaders out of the space.
+They either left or moved to other countries.
+But there was still a way to online gamble.
+And that was why this site was created.

 What to Look for When Finding a Deposit/Withdrawal Method

-Ok, now that you have been brought up to speed on how payment processing came to be, let’s talk about the deposit methods you will find at an online gambling site.
-When you are researching sites, you can read our reviews and see a list of all the available processing options at any gambling site.
-However, as many of these are regional products (especially in Europe), you can also just head to the banking section of a website, where due to your geolocation, you will see the trimmed list of deposit methods available for you in your area.
+Alright, you are now up to date with how payment processing came to be; let us now discuss the deposit methods that you will find at an online betting site.
+When you research the different sites, you can read our reviews and see a handy list of all the available processing options at any betting site.
+However, since many of these are regional products (especially in Europe), you can also just navigate to the banking section of a site, where due to your geolocation, you will see a trimmed list of deposit methods available for you in your area.

-Still, there could be dozens of potential processing solutions available to you.
+Nonetheless, there may be dozens of possible processing solutions available to you.
 What makes one better than another?
-Well, here are three things you should think about when you are selecting a payment solution.
+Here are three factors to consider when selecting a payment solution.

 Fees